 “Sprint and Time Timer® are a match made in heaven,” Davison said.

-- Utilize a Time Timer®, and a facilitator to keep things on track and enable time for all participants to voice their ideas.
+Utilize a Time TimerUse a Time Timer visual timer and a facilitator to keep things on track and enable time for all participants to voice their ideas.